albama45/PET_Image_Dosimetry/README.md

 2. **Activity Calculation**
    - Converts raw pixel values to activity (Bq/ml) using DICOM rescale factors
    - Handles radiopharmaceutical information (isotope identification)
+   - Converts activity to SUV, using information from the DICOM header

 3. **Dose Deposition**
    - Convolution of activity maps with radiation transport kernels